ilyashusain/Terraform_VMs/README.md

 ```connection``` Uses the private key to unencrypt the secure shell transaction, establishing connection.

 ```provisioner``` This is a critical component of the code.
 The provisioner allows us to run shell commands on the vm.
 In this case, we are installing java and wget, installing jenkins with the jenkins_centos7 script, and running a script that touches a file on the system.

+## script_1

+This script touches a file on the vm.

+## terraform.tfstate

+Terraform stores information about your infrustructure configurations.
+It does this through the terraform.tfstate file.

+## terraform.tfstate.backup

+This provides a backup for your terraform file.
+If you wish to revert to a previous state, you can do so because of this file.